 Most Storage: Synology DiskStation DS1520+

-If you are busy professional photographer with an own studio and a team working with you, the Synology DiskStation DS1520+ will meet your storage needs.
+If you are a busy professional photographer with an own studio and a team working with you, the Synology DiskStation DS1520+ will meet your storage needs.

 With its maximum capacity being 108TB, you will not have to worry about running out of space anytime soon.
 You can get a DX517 expansion kit to upgrade your NAS to 15 drives if you need more.
 In addition, the excellent hardware inside allows you to edit off the NAS without transferring the files to your computer first.